 The National Strategy on Decentralised Technologies and Blockchain was approved on 18 June 2019 by the Council of Ministers in Cyprus.
-The main pillars of the National Strategy are the preparation of a legislative framework and the implementation of pilot use cases for both the public sector and the financial sector.
+The national strategy focuses on three priorities:

+- Priority 1 preparing an enabling legislative framework; - Priority 2 enhancing the application of the technology by the government and the private sector; and - Priority 3 promoting DLT in the financial sector.